cmillion3/Baldur-sGate3CharacterGen/README.md

      ```sh
      ollama pull llama3:latest
      ```
-   - Ensure Ollama is running before launching the generator.
+   - Ensure Ollama is running before launching the generator!

 ## Usage
 ### Windows Users (Using the Installed Version)